YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/11-logs/server-configuration/README.md

 ## Server speed test

-Displays a pop up window with information about your server, its CPU, RAM. drive, and database.
+Displays a pop up window with information about your server, its CPU, RAM, drive, and database.
 This summary can also be saved as an image.

 ![Server speed test](server-speed.jpg)